Product Roadmap Prioritization: Weighted Scoring or the Kano Model? [+Webinar]

 The weighted scoring model is popular among product management professionals and there is a growing awareness of the Kano model.

 The weighted scoring model, while built on a combination of data points and educated guesses, is an attempt to bring objectivity to your product roadmap prioritization.
-The Kano model tries to focus more on the intangible benefits that specific features or initiatives will bring to customers.
+Kano product management tries to focus more on the intangible benefits that specific features or initiatives will bring to customers.

 Either model can work well in the right circumstances.
 And in some cases it might be worth trying both frameworks to help you prioritize your product roadmap.